Skip to main content

 Going Dark Mitigation

-If campaigns within a particular segment are going dark, Perpetua will lower the Target ACoS in the background to make your budget last longer.
+If campaigns within a particular segment are going dark, Perpetua will lower the Target ACoS in the background to make your budget last longer (target bids are reduced to extend the life of that campaign).

 By lowering your Target ACoS in the background, the ad engine is effectively emphasizing the top terms that drive the most sales at the best ROI rather than spending the budget on lower potential terms.